 |Students gather under a tree before a performance.
 Photo by Mark Metts.|

 Students study a Shakespearean genre or topic and perform a play or plays representative of it.
 The course is conducted in Austin but students spend three weekends at Winedale working intensively on the plays.
 The course culminates in two or three public performances at end of April.

 Students live for nine weeks at the Winedale Historical Center, where they study and perform three Shakespeare plays.
 The course begins with a month of independent study, reading and writing.
 The course culminates in 24 public performances.
-We end with some touring performances; In 2010 we toured to London and the American Shakespeare Center in Virginia, and had the chance to explore the plays on the stages of the Globe and the Blackfriars, reconstructions of Shakespeare's two playhouses.
-Past summer tours have also included workshops and performances at the Folger Shakespeare Library in Washington DC and Royal Shakespeare Company in Stratford-upon-Avon.
+We end with some touring performances; in 2010 we toured to London and the American Shakespeare Center in Virginia, and had the chance to explore the plays on the stages of the Globe and the Blackfriars, reconstructions of Shakespeare's two playhouses.
+Past summer tours have also included performances at the Folger Shakespeare Library in Washington, D.C. and workshops with the Royal Shakespeare Company in Stratford-upon-Avon.

 To find out more, visit the Shakespeare at Winedale website.